RaghvendraSinghA/concepts/technical_papers/solid_tech_paper.md

 ---

 # 4. Interface Segregation Principle (ISP)

-## Definition

-> A client should not be forced to depend on methods it does not use.
+    A client should not be forced to depend on methods it does not use.

     Instead of creating one large interface, create smaller and focused interfaces.

     Python does not have interfaces in the same way as Java.
 However, we can represent interfaces using abstract base classes.

 ---